10 Questions

 Finally, we will provide audiences with a how-to-help guide.
 The storyline itself provides a beautiful example of how to make a difference.
 Upon public release of the film, we will offer linked resources on our website.
 These plans are being developed with input from many of the people listed above.

 REALITY CHECK: We had the challenge of creating an appalling world that is truly dark and terrifying.
 In communist Romania, tens of thousands of disabled children were warehoused in "home hospitals" that could be better described as asylums.
 The atrocities the children endured there are too graphic to recreate.
 (Ask us...)
-With such high stakes, we were required to make many difficult decisions about how to represent such harrowing experiences.
+With such high stakes, we had to make many difficult decisions about how to represent such harrowing experiences.
 Using animation to depict life inside the asylum allowed us to handle sensitive content with delicacy and compassion, yet still invoke the harsh realities of that life.

 COMMUNITY HELP: We did a lot of research and cultural exploration on homes the Maramures region where this story takes place.
 We also interviewed people who lived during that time to confirm what typified a home back then.
 When we arrived on-location, we had just three weeks to find a location, decorate it, and complete the shoot.